 These are the main arteries that connect the country.
 American interstates are like British motorways in that they are high-speed roads with no cross traffic or junctions; you normally join the traffic via an on-ramp.
 Only automobiles are allowed on Interstates – bicycles, for instance, are prohibited.

-Interstates are laid out in a rough grid that traverses the country, with even numbers for east-west routes (with the lower numbers on the southern coast and Mexican border) and odd numbers going north-south (with lower numbers on the Pacific coast).
+Interstates are laid out in a rough grid that traverses the country.
+Even numbers indicate east-west routes (lower numbers on the southern coast and Mexican border) and odd numbers indicate north-south routes (lower numbers on the Pacific coast).
 Interstates have a two-digit number, while roads with a three-digit number are feeder roads for a major interstate.

 You’ll recognise interstate signs by their iconic blue shield with a red crest.